Soviet Union during the Iran–Iraq War: Military training and advice

-Command, control, communications and intelligence (C3I)
+Command, control, communications, and intelligence (C3I)

 Soviet personnel, in late 1981, started construction of a surveillance station in Baluchistan, in a location that gave a view of the Afghan and Pakistani borders.
-Radar at this base could monitor all naval traffic through the Strait of Hormuz.
+Radar at that base could monitor all naval traffic through the Strait of Hormuz.
 They could also monitor supply to the Afghan resistance that came through Pakistan.

 The Shoravis were also remarked in Balouchistan, where starting in late 1981 they began work on a network of ground surveillance stations that would be linked to an enormous listening base dug into the side of Kuh-e-Malek-Siah mountain, which dominated the Iranian-Afghan-Pakistani border.
 Iran allowed this due to concern over the increasingly warm relations between Pakistan, the U.S., and the Arab states of the Persian Gulf.
 Tehran also agreed to let the installation be built due to the presence of listening stations in Pakistan tuning in on Iran with American help.

 Complementing the first station at Kuh-e-Malek-Siah, an intelligence base at Gardaneh Pireh Zan allowed surveillance of air activity in northern Saudi Arabia.
 Coupled with other Soviet intelligence facilities in South Yemen, Ethiopia, and Syria, the installations achieved complete coverage of the Arabian Peninsula.

 Smaller intelligence bases ran on a line Khash, Paskouh, Faslabad, Kalateh-Shah-Taghi, and in the Birag valley.
-These were operational by 1983-1984.
+These were operational by 1983–1984.